Why the Elevate Fellowship?

 From this, the Elevate Fellowship was born.
 Facilitated in partnership with The University of Chicago Booth School of Business, this program will be focused on Brand, Access, and Skill.
 We believe by focusing on these areas and tying them together with the thread of Leading with Integrity, we will help craft passionate, determined, and successful leaders.

-Teach For America’s Elevate Fellowship includes an eight-session, externally facilitated module on Leading with Integrity.
+Teach For America’s Elevate Fellowship includes an nine-session, externally facilitated module on Leading with Integrity.
 This module will ground the application of management skills in the foundational skills of self-awareness and character, all in a peer-to-peer setting.

 SENIOR/MID LEVEL LEADERS